Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 2. Sticking with the same Part D plan without exploring others

 Part D premiums can increase from year to year, making your existing drug plan more expensive.
-Plan formularies – which determine what you pay for your medications – can also change from year to year, resulting in poor coverage for the drugs you specifically take (keep in mind that most Medicare Advantage plans have integrated Part D drug coverage; the formularies on those plans can change just as they can for stand-alone Part D plans).
+Plan formularies – which determine what medications are covered by the plan and how much you’ll pay to fill a prescription – can also change from year to year, potentially resulting in coverage changes for the drugs you take (keep in mind that most Medicare Advantage plans have integrated Part D drug coverage; the formularies on those plans can change just as they can for stand-alone Part D plans).

-Holding on to your Part D plan — either a stand-alone plan or a Medicare Advantage plan that includes Part D coverage — without looking into alternatives is a big mistake that could cost you a fair amount of money, so before you resolve to stick with your current plan, see what choices are available.
+Holding on to your Part D plan — either a stand-alone plan (PDP) or a Medicare Advantage plan that includes Part D coverage — without looking into alternatives is a big mistake that could cost you a fair amount of money.
+So before you decide to stick with your current plan, see what choices are available.

 But also, reassess your needs.
 If you’re no longer taking the same prescriptions, you might find a cheaper Part D plan that gives you the coverage you need.